 Weight limits matter too, but mostly for structural integrity rather than space.
 A carrier rated for 15 pounds might not physically accommodate a 15-pound Maine Coon with their long body, while it could be perfect for a compact British Shorthair of the same weight.
 Always prioritize measurements over weight recommendations.

 When shopping for carriers, you’ll encounter numerous features touted as essential.
-Some genuinely improve your experience; others are marketing fluff.
-Let’s break down what actually makes a difference:
+Some improve your experience; others are marketing fluff.
+Let’s break down what makes a difference:

 | Feature | Why It Matters | What to Look For |